fjruizruano/ngs-protocols/README.md

 * divsum_stats.py: Generates interesting stats from repeat landscapes from a list of divsum files.
 * divsum_to_rl.py: Generates satDNA repeat lanscapes using satMiner's criteria.
 * dnapipete_createdb.py: Generate a database compatible with RepeatMasker from the dnaPipeTe
+* extract_gfa.py: Extract sequences based on their kmer content
 * extract_member_reads_rexp.py: Extract reads in a specific cluster of RepeatExplorer.
 * extract_no_seq.py: Extract sequecences from a FASTA file absent in a list.
 * extract_reads_blat.py: Extract matching reads in a PSL output from BLAT.